vishnubansode/study-group-finder/README.md

 - You can containerize the app or create a docker-compose for local dev that includes MySQL.
 If you want, I can add a `docker-compose.yml` that brings up the backend, frontend (or built static files served by a simple server) and a MySQL database.

 ---

-If you'd like, I can:

-- Add a `docker-compose.yml` for easy local setup.
-- Add a short developer-contributing.md with how to run unit tests and formatting/linting commands.

-If you want the README adjusted (more detail, screenshots, API docs), tell me which parts to expand.